AdobeDocs/analytics-platform.en/help/content-analytics/report/report.md

 1. In the **[!UICONTROL Set up your template]** dialog, select a metric from the **[!UICONTROL Select a conversion metric]** dialog.
 For example, **[!UICONTROL Asset CTR]**.
 1. Select **[!UICONTROL Continue]**.

-A **[!UICONTROL Content Analytics Overview]** project opens in Workspace.
-The project consists of four panels, where each panel provides freeform tables and visualizations to answer a specific question:
+A **[!UICONTROL Content Analytics Overview]** project opens in [Analysis Workspace](/help/analysis-workspace/home.md).
+The project consists of four [panels](/help/analysis-workspace/c-panels/panels.md), where each panel provides [freeform tables](/help/analysis-workspace/visualizations/freeform-table/freeform-table.md) and [visualizations](/help/analysis-workspace/visualizations/freeform-analysis-visualizations.md) to answer a specific question:

 * **What content performs the best?**
   This panel helps you to understand which experiences and which assets in those experiences are driving engagement and conversion.
 Experiences are a full webpage, captured at a specific time.
 An experience can contain both text and multiple individual image assets.
 An asset is an individual image.